scalyr/opentelemetry-exporter-dataset/README.md

 ## Development

-1. Make sure that you have checked out submodules:
+1. Update all the repository subtrees to the latest version:
    * ```bash
-     git submodule update --init
-     ```
-2. Update all the repositories to the latest version:
-   * ```bash
-     make submodules-pull
+     make subtrees-pull
      ```
 3. Build all images:
    * ```bash